Sugar Spun Run

 Use a spatula and a gentle hand once you add your powdered sugar so you don’t crush the cereal into small pieces.
 Don’t be afraid to add more sugar as needed, either!
 Any excess will sink to the bottom of your mixing bowl.

-TIP: Quickly and easily coat your cereal by placing it in a large, clean paper bag and add your sugar.
+SAM’S TIP: You can quickly and easily coat your cereal by placing it in a large, clean paper bag and then adding your sugar.
 Fold the bag closed and then shake shake shake it until all of the cereal is coated with sugar!

 stirring powdered sugar over chocolate coated cereal